Elements-Agency/benjaminjyoung/content/artwork/monochromatic-maelstorm/index.md

 alt: This is an abstract watercolor painting by Ben Young featuring dynamic blue and black brushstrokes, with splatters and washes creating a sense of movement and swirl.
 author: Benjamin J. Young

+progress: Watercolor of cold press wood pulp paper, taped down.
+Quick and easy.
+Two or three stages of layers and steps.
+I believe it only took two days, if that.

 featured: false
 ratio: landscape